vetsuisse-unibe/NGS-course-docs/unixExs.old.md

 If you are connected to the eduroam network then you don't need to connect to VPN server.

 ### SSH into bionformatics server
-One you are connected to the VPN server or eduroam network, ssh into server in the follow manner using Visual studio code remote ssh extension.
+One you are connected to the VPN server or eduroam network, ssh into server in the follow manner according to your OS.
-Check the login and password details on studs-courseB-2 text file on the Ilias respository.
+Check the Login info word document for login and password details.

 ### Mac OS X users
 Locate your Terminal.app and type the following *ssh command*